Sanskar1811/project_hospital_management_system/README.md

-The title of the project is Hospital Management System.
-Teck stack used during project : python, django and dtl(django template language), html , css.
-In this project , I have done 2 sections in Hospital : 1.
-Patient , 2.
-Doctor
-In patient section , there is a form to fill up patient details such as name , disease like that , In doctor section , i have developed authentication system to validate the doctors
-First doctors has to create their account and then can see the patients appointment alloted in hospital.
-If the patient has been checked then doctors can remove them from the list to confirm the authority to patient has been checked already.
-Also in doctor section , there is a functionality to change the password if the doctor has been authenticated.
+The Title of the project is Hospital Management System .
+Tech stack used during projects :  Python ,  Django , DTL(Django Template Language) , HTML , CSS .
+I developed two pivotal sections: Patient and Doctor.
+In the Patient section, I crafted a user-friendly form for capturing patient details like name and disease.
+Meanwhile, in the Doctor section, I implemented an authentication system ensuring only verified doctors gain access.
+Doctors can seamlessly create accounts, view patient appointments, and mark them as checked post-examination.
+Additionally, I integrated a password change functionality for enhanced security.